DavOstx7/pyloadover/README.md

 `pyloadover` provides two built-in validators:

 * `EqualIdsValidator`: Ensures the function’s ID matches the group’s ID.
-* `SignatureUniquenessValidator`: Ensures no two functions in a group have the same signature.
+* `UniqueSignaturesValidator`: Ensures no two functions in a group have the same signature.

 You can create custom validators: